godofgrunts/dnd5e-notes/sessions/session000/session000.md

 Walking into the next room, Sauriv sees three cages that had not been there before.
 Curiously he approaches them.

-"Hey, you got any keys on you?" the naked human whispers to the kobold.
+"Hey, you got any keys on you?" the naked half-elf whispers to the kobold.
 Sauriv had not known where these people had come from and simply replied, "Keys?".

 "Yeah you got to get us out of here." the human stated as if it should have been obvious.